zalando-incubator/zelt/docs/Contributing.rst

 .. _Poetry: https://poetry.eustace.io/docs/#installation

-Once you have Poetry, you can simply call ``make`` to install all necessary dependencies and run all tests and linters.
+Once you have Poetry, you can simply call ``make install`` to install all necessary dependencies.
 This mimics what happens in our continuous integration pipeline, so you won't get surprised.